pepe/specular/README.md

     end
   end

-  Spec.new 'SomeTask' do
+  Spec.new 'SomeSpec' do

-    Spec 'BasicTests' do
+    Context :BasicTests do

       include TestingHelper